Filtrations on quantum cohomology via Morse-Bott-Floer Spectral Sequences: Overview of the results

-\begin{ex}[CSRs] For CSRs we have $c_1(Y)=0$ since they are holomorphic symplectic.
-Moreover, $QH^*(Y)=H^*(Y)$ is ordinary cohomology,\footnote{Since by \cite{Nam08}, $(Y,I)$ can be deformed to an affine algebraic variety. } which is supported in even degrees in $[0,n]$, $n:=\dim_{\C}Y$.
+\begin{ex}[CSRs] For all CSRs, $c_1(Y)=0$,\footnote{Since they are holomorphic symplectic.} $QH^*(Y)=H^*(Y)$ as rings\footnote{Since by \cite{Nam08}, $(Y,I)$ can be deformed to an affine algebraic variety. } and lies in even degrees in $[0,n]$, $n:=\dim_{\C}Y$.
 The Maslov index satisfies $2\mu=sn$, where $s$ is the weight of the CSR (in most examples $s=1$ or $2$).
-By computing the gradings of the Morse-Bott manifolds, for weight-1 CSRs we show:
+For weight-1 CSRs, by computing the gradings in \cref{Intro Maslov indeces comparison} we show: